Universite-Gustave-Eiffel/NoiseModelling/Docs/index.rst

 The latest `release page`_ offers two NoiseModelling packages:

 * ``NoiseModelling_X.X.X.zip``: A cross-platform version for Windows, Linux, and macOS.
 It includes the web GUI and a command-line interface.
-Please check the :doc:`Requirements` before installing, and refer to :doc:`Get_Started_Script` for CLI usage.
+Please check the :doc:`Tutorial_Requirements` before installing, and refer to :doc:`Get_Started_Script` for CLI usage.
 * ``NoiseModelling_X.X.X_install.exe``: A standalone Windows installer that includes the web GUI and a bundled Java Virtual Machine.

 .. _CNOSSOS-EU: https://publications.jrc.ec.europa.eu/repository/handle/JRC72550